NaiduPilla/terraform-hyd-march-2020/readme.md

 # Terraform Installation Procedure
-You may refore the below official documentation for detailed terraform installtion instructions
+You may refer the below official documentation for detailed terraform installtion instructions
 	https://www.terraform.io/downloads.html

 To install terraform in CentOS, you may follow the below instructions